lincolnpires/lincolnpires.github.io/doc/usage.md

 ### css

 This directory should contain all your project's CSS files.
 It includes some initial CSS to help get you started from a solid foundation.
-[About the CSS](css.md).

 ### doc